Codeminer42/Punchclock/README.md

 ## Debugging

+To debug this app, follow the following steps, for more details about debugging with pry, read the official documentation here: https://pry.github.io/ .
+### Running with foreman

-To debug this app, at the point of code that you want to debug, add:
+At the point of code that you want to debug, add:

 ```ruby
 binding.remote_pry